swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 ![Tests CI With ZSTD](tests-ci-with-zstd.png)

 Take another look at your CI times.
-The whole CI is running in **4 minutes**, down from 6 and a half minutes.
+The whole CI is running in **4 minutes**, down from 6.5 minutes.

 This is thanks to "Restore .build" only taking half the previous time at **15 seconds**.
-"Cache .build" is also taking less than **30 seconds**, down from the previous 2 minutes and a half.
+"Cache .build" is also taking less than **30 seconds**, down from the previous 2.5 minutes.

 This 4 minutes of CI runtime includes **100 seconds** of tests runtime as well!
 If your tests take less time than that, your CI will be even faster.